In-person verification. is it required?

 “Digitial KYC means the capturing live photo of the client and officially valid document or the proof of possession of Aadhaar, where offline verification cannot be carried out, along with the latitude and longitude of the location where such live photo is being taken by an authorised officer of the reporting entity as per the provisions contained in the Act.”

-From the definition and what we know from Master circular and PMLA summaries, we understand that any OVD along with digital live photo of the person can be used to do a full KYC of the customer; additionally this also means if you use Aadhaar offline XML to perform KYC you are not required to do an in-person verification for your customers,apart from cases where offline verification (via Aadhaar XML) is not possible.
+From the above definition and based on our interpretation of the Master Circular and PMLA summaries, we understand that any OVD along with digital live photo of the person can be used to do a full KYC of the customer.
+Additionally this also means if you use Aadhaar offline XML to perform KYC you are not required to do an in-person verification for your customers,apart from cases where offline verification (via Aadhaar XML) is not possible.